- News & Events

 Back to Top Nav

 The Law and Ethics fellowship program is a two-term undergraduate program taking place over Winter 2020 and Spring 2020.
 This year's theme is at the intersection of ethics, law and science.
 The fellowship requires attendance at the events listed below, which include the public lectures, meetings with our speakers, sessions on pending Supreme Court cases, and a session on new research in ethics.
 As part of the fellowship, our fellows will also meet our lecturers prior to their lecture.
-Please review and note the dates below for all fellowship events.
-Also, there will be readings for each meeting.
 Given the seminar style format of the fellowship meetings, we anticipate an enrollment of 15 students.
 The fellowship is open to all undergraduates, including first year students, from all academic backgrounds who have not participated in the program before.

 January 17, Introductory Fellows Dinner with Professor Bedi 6:30-8:30pm "Do we have a free speech right to encourage suicide?"